 NB: The Yún uses Bonjour services for auto-discovery on a wireless network.
 This service is not included with Windows by default.
 If you do not have Bonjour already installed, you can download the service from here.
 Additionally, you should make sure any anti-virus software is not blocking communication on port 5353.

-There is no need to install drivers for Ubuntu 10.0.4 and later.
+There is no need to install drivers for Ubuntu 10.0.4 and later, but make sure port 5353 is not being blocked by a firewall.

 The Yún has the ability to act as an Access Point, but it can also connect to an existing network.
 These instructions walk you through connecting your Yún to a wireless network.
 The Yún can connect to unencrypted networks, as well as networks that support WEP, WPA, and WPA2 encryption.